-Records of pest complaints and sightings, and IPM actions should be kept current and accessible to verify the appropriateness and effectiveness of management decisions (see forms).
-A detailed database on pesticide use should be maintained, including products, active ingredients and quantities.
-Pesticide purchases should be limited to the approximate amount needed to eliminate each pest outbreak.
-Pesticides should be placed in safe containers that are labeled appropriately, including the date received, and stored in a secure location not accessible to unauthorized personnel or locked in a utility vehicle.
-Only the amount of pesticide needed immediately should be prepared.
-All expired pesticides and those no longer registered by the EPA should be disposed of in accordance with directions on their labels and in compliance with state and federal regulations.
+Records of pest complaints and sightings, and IPM actions will be kept current and accessible to verify the appropriateness and effectiveness of management decisions (see forms).
+A detailed database on pesticide use will be maintained, including products, active ingredients and quantities.
+Residents shall be notified in writing five days before high-risk pesticides are used, if this treatment becomes necessary.
+Notices will be posted on the DOHRE website and in the main office and common areas of the building to be treated.
+These notices will remain in place for at least two days after a pesticide is applied.
+Pesticide purchases will be limited to the approximate amount needed to eliminate each pest outbreak.
+Pesticides will be placed in safe containers that are labeled appropriately, including the date received, and stored in a secure location not accessible to unauthorized personnel or locked in a utility vehicle.
+Only the amount of pesticide needed immediately will be prepared.
+All expired pesticides and those no longer registered by EPA will be disposed of in accordance with directions on their labels and in compliance with state and federal regulations.